 For steps 3.1–3.5, when the zinc plate is negatively charged, it can be observed that the regular lamp light again has no effect on the electroscope (Figure 3b), while the UV light causes the needle of the electroscope to collapse and return to the uncharged position with no deflection, Figure 3c.
 This is because only the UV light photons have enough energy (above the work function of zinc) to eject photoelectrons, thus to discharge the zinc that has been previously charged to be negative (with excess electrons).

-Applications and Summary
+Discussion:

 In this experiment, we have used an electroscope to show that UV light can discharge a negatively charged zinc metal through the photoelectric effect.
 In contrast, a positively charged zinc sample (which has already lost some electrons) will not be discharged, nor will a visible light (which cannot cause the photoelectric effect) discharge either negatively or positively charged zinc.